 We operate with most of our customers under master service agreements, or MSAs.
 We endeavor to allocate potential liabilities and risks between the parties in the MSAs.
 Generally, under our MSAs, including those relating to our hydraulic fracturing services, we assume responsibility for, including control and removal of, pollution or contamination which originates above surface and originates from our equipment or services.
 Our customer assumes responsibility for, including control and removal of, all other pollution or contamination which may occur during operations, including that which may result from seepage or any other uncontrolled flow of drilling fluids.
 We may have liability in such cases if we are negligent or commit willful acts.
 Generally, our customers also agree to indemnify us against claims arising from their employees' personal injury or death to the extent that, in the case of our hydraulic fracturing operations, their employees are injured or their properties are damaged by such operations, unless resulting from our gross negligence or willful misconduct.
-Similarly, we generally agree to indemnify our customers generally agree to indemnify us for loss or destruction of customer-owned property or equipment and in turn, we agree to indemnify our customers for loss or destruction of customer-owned property or equipment and in turn, we agree to indemnify our customers for loss or destruction of customer-owned property or equipment and in turn, we agree to indemnify our customers for loss or destruction of customer-owned blowouts, are generally the responsibility of the customer.
+Similarly, we generally agree to indemnify our customers for liabilities arising from personal injury to or death of any of our employees, unless resulting from gross negligence or willful misconduct of the customer.
+In addition, our customers generally agree to indemnify us for loss or destruction of customer-owned property or equipment and in turn, we agree to indemnify our customers for loss or destruction of property or equipment we own.
+Losses due to catastrophic events, such as blowouts, are generally the responsibility of the customer.
 However, despite this general allocation of risk, we might not succeed in enforcing such contractual allocation, might incur an unforeseen liability falling outside the scope of such allocation or may be required to enter into an MSA with terms that vary from the above allocations of risk.
-As a result, we may incur substantial losses which could materially and adversely affect our financial condition and results of operat
+As a result, we may incur substantial losses which could materially and adversely affect our financial condition and results of operation.